 - 30 days after the date of enrollment: No refund.

 We are here to help you succeed.
+You may receive emails throughout the course to monitor your progress.
 If you have any questions, please e-mail: email@example.com or call Denice Johnson at 855-311-0002.

 Purdue is committed to making its programs accessible to individuals with disabilities.
 If you require an accommodation or special assistance for this program due to a disability, please contact us at 855-311-0002.